 - FGM-148G: the expected result of a project called Spiral 3: it will develop a new launch tube assembly and battery unit.
 It will replace the current gas-cooled seeker with an uncooled seeker in the missile’s guidance section.
 Production missiles will be designated FGM-148G.

 More than 50,000 Javelin missiles and 12,000 CLUs are currently in service with the US armed forces and 19 allied nations.
-Javelin is expected to be operational with the US until 2050.
+Javelin is expected to be operational in the US until 2050.

 FGM-148 Javelin and other anti-tank weapons